peterforsling/StringEncryptor/Encryptor/Readme.txt

 1.0 - October 8, 2018
 Built to basic functionality, treats the user given string as one string.
 Currently has hard-coded key values for the XOR key.
 Only seems to work on strings with a length of up to 32.

+1.1 - October 12, 2018
+Fixed a bug involving incorrect decryption with 'g'

 To Do List:
 [] - Rebuild the password window so the characters are hidden